mailplane/mailplane.github.com/_posts/help/faq/2014-06-22-notifications-dont-work.md

 ![](/assets/help/faq/2014-06-22-notifications-dont-work/status_bar_menu.png){.shadowed}

 Google made some changes on their end which broke how we're fetching new messages in the background.
+We don't like to encourage you turning off 2-step verification but it's the only way to bring notifications back at the moment.

 We're currently working on a solution and are very sorry for that interruption.